PackRuble/weather_pack/README.md

 final WeatherOneCall onecall = await wService
     .oneCallWeatherByLocation(latitude: 52.374, longitude: 4.88969);
 ```

+##### _Why do you only use the weather search by coordinates?_

+According to the website OWM:
+> Please use Geocoder API if you need automatic convert city names and zip-codes to geo
+> coordinates and the other way around.
+>
+> Please note that built-in geocoder has been deprecated.
+Although it is still available for use,
+> bug fixing and updates are no longer available for this functionality.

 ## Usage geocoding service
 `GeocodingService` is a service for easy location search when working with geographical names